Give Them the Love and Care That They Need

 You Learn to See the Bigger Picture

 Not all that people go through are visible, and you’ll learn that in time.
 One of the most common things that happen is people getting angry with someone parking in the accessible spot while looking able-bodied.
-The next thing they’d do is confront them only to learn that the person did actually have issues, although not one many could see.
-The best attitude to adopt is to be kind, compassionate and considerate in communication with everyone.
+The next thing they’d do is confront them only to learn that the person did actually have disabilities, although not one many could see.
+The best attitude to adopt is to be kind, compassionate, and considerate in communication with everyone.

 Someone who needed a cane yesterday may need a wheelchair today.
 That doesn’t mean they are faking.
 There are good days and bad days and, as someone who needs neither a cane nor a wheelchair, you need to learn to understand these things